-Language- three official languages in Belgium are Dutch( most common), French, and German.
-You can manage with English in tourist places and cafes.
-But it might get tricky in the remote villages with only English.
+The three official languages in Belgium are Dutch( most common), French, and German.
+You can manage English in tourist places and cafes.
+But it might get tricky in remote villages with only English.

-When –The best time to visit – April to June.
-After June, heat waves are common in most of Central Europe these days ( Thanks to humans, global warming).
+The best time to visit Beligun is March to May.
+After June, heat and tourist waves are common in most of Central Europe these days ( Thanks to humans and global warming).
 Christmas time may be great, but crowded and more expensive.

 - Ghent – A sleepy town like Bruges, with fewer tourists.
 It is famous for colleges and universities.
 So the nightlife vibe is great here.

 - Antwerp: Famous for its diamond-cutting industry.
 Consider this if you want to visit museums and a factory demonstrating diamond cutting.